 So let’s dive into some key takeaways all marketers can glean from these retail strategies.

-Whether you’re designing a storefront or a landing page, you need to consider your audience.
+Whether you’re designing a storefront or a landing page, you need to consider how your audience found your business.
+For websites and landing pages, this usually means a Google search, digital ad, or social media post.
 Customers come to your business with specific intent, and it’s crucial to match that motive.

 Consider the initial curiosity that drew in your audience.
 In a retail store, this might be because of interest in the selling category, or promotional advertisements posted on the exterior of the building.
 The first thing a store does is place signs and promotional materials throughout to confirm ongoing specials and the categories of products they offer.

 Think of a “buy-one-get-one-free” offer—also known as a BOGO.
-When these specials are in effect, the store will advertise around all products that qualify for the offer.
+When these specials are in effect, the store will strategically place advertisements for all products that qualify for the offer.

-Your landing page should also establish what your offer is and how to apply it.
+Your landing page should quickly establish what your offer is and how to apply it.

 Focus on bestsellers